-Servicemembers, Veterans, and family members may be eligible for burial in a VA national cemetery and for other burial honors, like a headstone, marker, medallion, burial flag, and Presidential Memorial Certificate.
+Servicemembers, Veterans, and family members may qualify for burial in a VA national cemetery and for other burial honors, like a headstone, marker, medallion, burial flag, and Presidential Memorial Certificate.
 Some family members may also qualify for money to pay for burial costs.
-Find out who can get these benefits.
+Find out if you can get these benefits.

 - A Servicemember who died while on active duty, active duty for training, or inactive duty for training, or

 - The spouse or dependent child of a Veteran, even if the Veteran died first, or

 - In some cases, the adult dependent child of a Veteran (if you aren’t married)

 What should I do if I received an other than honorable, bad conduct, or dishonorable discharge?

 If you’ve received one of these discharge statuses, you may not be eligible for VA benefits.